cganty/COVID-19/README.md

 # COVID-19
-Some data about COVID-19 disease
+Some data about COVID-19 disease until 20th of march 2020.

 This repository aims to gather some (potentially) interesting data for COVID-19 Data Managers.
+When this repository was created, I didn't know this pandemic would last so long.
+I thus quickly stopped feeding this repository.

+However, data gathered can be used.

 The main file of this repository is covid19_events.xlsx.

 This file is build as followed:
 - id : primary key